-- their closed telescope tube does need in regular care;
+- Their closed telescope tube does not need regular care;

 The disadvantages of most refractors are:

-An apochromatic refractor uses two or three lenses, which were made of ultralow dispersion glasses or of fluorite.
+An apochromatic refractor uses two or three lenses, which are made of ultralow dispersion glass or of fluorite.

 Reflectors are designed based on mirrors, without lenses in their optical scheme.
 They are more broad and short than refractors, and their optical tube is open.
 They require periodic adjustment and maintenance (dust settles on the mirrors).
-The most inexpensive and most common reflector among foggy objects lovers is Newton's optical scheme.
-An image here is built with the help of a parabolic or a spherical mirror.
+The most inexpensive and most common reflector among lovers of nebulas is Newton’s optical scheme.
+They create an image with the help of a parabolic or a spherical mirror.
 Such telescopes are free of chromatic aberration (color distortion), which often affects refractors.
 The main disadvantage of reflectors is the effect of central shielding, which is a blackout in the center of the image.
-Large reflectors also have such lack as heat flows inside the pipe and they need a long time to stabilize before starting observations.
+Large reflectors also have disadvantages as heat flows inside the tube and they need a long time to stabilize before starting observations.
 Such telescopes have a good aperture and therefore are great for the deep sky.
-If you want to take a deeper look into the sky for your money, then this is the best choice for you!
+If you want to take a deeper look into the sky, and you want the best value for your money, then this is the best option for you!
 Choose a reflector with the largest possible lens.
 You can also take a look at catadioptrics.

-Catadioptric (or mirror-lens) telescopes are made on a combination of lenses and mirrors.
-Such telescopes usually have compact closed tubes and relatively small weight.
-That type was invented to correct the optical distortions of two other types of telescopes.
-If you have a skill, your catadioptric telescope can serve well both for the deep sky and for planets.
+Catadioptric (or mirror-lens) telescopes are made with a combination of lenses and mirrors.
+Such telescopes usually have compact closed tubes and are relatively light weight.
+This type was invented to correct the optical distortions of the other two types of telescopes.
+If you have the skills to use it, your catadioptric telescope can serve well both for the deep sky and for planets.
 However, they are the most expensive.